Welcome to the Forestry Page!

 CLICK HERE for updates about presentations, training sessions, and important news relevant to forestry.

 Landowners - CLICK HERE for information about the MAEAP Forest, Wetland, and Habitat*A*Syst

 Landowners - CLICK HERE for information about Michigan's American Tree Farm System (ATFS).

 Landowners - CLICK HERE for a list of foresters.
 CLICK HERE for a list of tree planters, or to find an arborist or logger.

-Foresters – CLICK HERE for information about parcels owned by landowners who wish to hire a consulting forester.
+Foresters – CLICK HERE for information about parcels owned by landowners who wish to hire a private sector forester.

 CLICK HERE for a list of forestry programs and other organizations.